 As with the rest of the world, Nepal has been struggling with the coronavirus since it was declared a global pandemic back in March.
-Not long after, the country closed its borders to the outside world, shutting off access to the Himalaya just before the start of the lucrative spring climbing and hiking season.
+Not long after, the country closed its borders to the outside world, shutting off access to the Himalayas just before the lucrative spring climbing and hiking season.

 Internally, the Nepali economy started back up a few weeks back.
 On September 13, domestic flights returned to operation, businesses started to reopen, and many people emerged from lockdown eager to get back to some semblance of normality.

 Starting on October 17, the restrictions will start to lift, allowing more flights to arrive at Kathmandu’s Tribhuvan International Airport.
-The daily number of arriving visitors is expected to expand to 3000 o that date, although all of flights will be closely watched and foreign visitors may be required to quarantine before leaving the city.
+The daily number of arriving visitors is expected to expand to 3000 o that date.
+However, all flights will be closely watched, and foreign visitors may be required to quarantine before leaving the city.

-This is good news for backpackers and mountaineers hoping to explore the Himalaya this fall.
-But in addition to packing their hiking boots, sleeping bag, and crampons, they’ll have to bring a few other things with them as well.
-Most notably, the results of a COVID-19 test administered in the previous 72 hours that proves they are negative for the virus.
+This is good news for backpackers and mountaineers hoping to climb the Himalayas this fall.
+But in addition to packing their hiking boots, sleeping bag, and knives, they’ll have to bring a few other things with them as well.
+Most notably, the results of a COVID-19 test administered in the previous 72 hours prove they are negative for the virus.

-While the number of visitors isn’t expected to reach the large numbers that are typical for autumn in the Himalaya, the influx of travelers will bring an infusion of cash to Nepal’s flagging economy.
+While the number of visitors isn’t expected to reach the large numbers typical for autumn in the Himalayas, the influx of travelers will bring an infusion of cash to Nepal’s flagging economy.
 In the spring, the country was forced to shut down just weeks before the arrival of hundreds of alpinists heading to Mt.
 Everest, which cost the country—including the government— millions of dollars in revenue.

 That isn’t to say that there haven’t been a few climbing expeditions that have gotten underway ahead of the official reopening.
-A few weeks back we learned that a team of climbers from Bahrain would be attempting Manaslu, while an all-Nepali squad headed to Baruntse.
+A few weeks back, we learned that a team of climbers from Bahrain would be attempting Manaslu while an all-Nepali squad headed to Baruntse.